Humbly Homemade

 • Add the wet ingredients and the blended dates into the dry ingredients and mix just until you no longer see pockets of dry flour.

-• Fold in the chopped dates and chopped walnuts.
+• Fold in the chopped walnuts and remaining ½ cup dates, roughly chopped.
 Pour the batter into your prepared baking dish.

 Notes

-• If you don't have a food processor or blender, you can also mash the dates by hand with a fork in a bowl.
+• Equipment: If you don't have a food processor or blender, you can mash the dates by hand with a fork in a bowl.
+Just drain the water into a separate bowl while mashing, so it doesn't splash around, then add it back in to form a creamy paste.

 Nutrition